codio-content/HTML_and_CSS_II-Chrome_Developer_Tools/.guides/content/Elements-panel-d53e.md

 If you click on the little magnifier icon (1) the tool turns into "inspect element" mode.

-You can move your mouse over the content of the webpage, here for example over the white bear image and it will highlight it (2), as well as the corresponding html tag in the htlm source panel (3).
+You can move your mouse over the content of the webpage, here for example over the white bear image and it will highlight it (2), as well as the corresponding html tag in the html source panel (3).
 This is very practical to find something in your html, starting from it's visual in the webpage.

 ![][3]